keytrap-x86/ClickOnceUninstaller/README.md

 An uninstaller for ClickOnce applications
 ===========================

+### Introduction

+This project is forked from Wunder.ClickOnceUninstaller converted into .NET Class Library project.
+Custom action for WiX is discontinued.

-### Why?
+### About ClickOnceUninStaller

 Apparently, ClickOnce installations can't be removed silently.
 The ClickOnce uninstaller always shows a "Maintainance" dialog, requiring user interaction.

-For [Wunderlist](http://www.6wunderkinder.com/wunderlist) 2.1 we wanted to switch from a ClickOnce deployment to a Windows Installer package using the [WiX Toolset](http://wixtoolset.org/).
 We wanted this switch to be integrated into our new installer, invisible to the user.

-### What?

-The Wunder.ClickOnceUninstaller uninstaller imitates the actions performed by the ClickOnce uninstaller, removing files, registry entries, start menu and desktop links for a given application.
+The ClickOnceUninstaller uninstaller imitates the actions performed by the ClickOnce uninstaller, removing files, registry entries, start menu and desktop links for a given application.

 It automatically resolves dependencies between installed components and removes all of the applications's components which are not required by other installed ClickOnce applications.

-The uninstaller can be used programmatically as .NET library, through a command line interface and as custom action for a WiX setup package.

-The included custom action for WiX is based on the .NET Framework 3.0 which is already shipped with Windows Vista or higher.

-### How?
+### Usage

 ##### .NET